S0M3V3RM1N/S0M3V3RM1N/README.md

 ### Areas of Curiosity
 - Systems and understanding what's underneath the hood
-- Pattern recognition, protocol behavior, and a some offsec
+- Pattern recognition, protocol behavior, and offensive secuirty
-- Radios and understanding how data flows through the ether
+- Generative AI and the impact to information security
 - Network infrastructure
 - Blue team operations